braican/taskkeeper/README.md

-taskkeeper
+Taskkeeper
 ==========

-simple web app for keeping track of time and money owed on projects
+A simple web app that allows the recording of project hours and prices via a MySQL database.